Bunker Hill, Los Angeles: Affordable housing

 While developers are primarily building market-rate housing on Bunker Hill today, Los Angeles has very strict laws, rules, and ordinances established that promote the inclusion of all income levels into the residential mix.
 Some examples include incentives for the creation of affordable housing (rather than market-rate housing), the preservation of existing affordable housing, the development of affordable housing by the city itself (rather than waiting for private developers), and others.
 The city has written documentation regarding the development of affordable housing.

 On the topic of building affordable housing for very low-income to moderate-income, Principal City Planner Jane Blumenfeld said, "We are trying to make it attractive to build [downtown] and get this added affordable housing that we normally wouldn't have.
 We need an adequate amount of lower income housing so that in 20 years Downtown doesn't become an exclusive neighborhood."

 The Emerson apartment building, owned by the Related Companies, has 271 units, of which 216 are leased at market rates.
 The other 55 units are at subsidized rates to tenants whose annual incomes are less than 50% of the local median, which was $42,700 for a family of four in 2014.

 Notable features

 Library Steps

 The 60 foot double stairway public art installation Library Steps was designed by Lawrence Halprin in 1989.
 It physically and symbolically connects the main entrance of the Los Angeles Public Library at Fifth Street with Hope Place and the Kechum-Downtown YMCA to the north.
 The double stairs flank a cascading river rock "stream" that flows from the pool surrounding Robert Graham's 1992 public art sculpture Source Figure, and terminate at Fifth Street with a fountain element and seating.

-Angels Flight Railway
+Angels Flight railway

-The 1901 Angels Flight funicular railway, originally connecting Hill Street and Olive Street immediately south of the east end of the 3rd Street Tunnel, was dismantled in 1969, relocated approximately 300 feet further south and rebuilt in 1996 to connect Hill Street with California Plaza.
+The 1901 Angels Flight funicular railway, originally connecting Hill Street and Olive Street immediately south of the east end of the 3rd Street Tunnel, was dismantled in 1969.
+It was relocated approximately 300 feet farther south and rebuilt in 1996 to connect Hill Street with California Plaza.